evkx/evkx.github.io/content/models/nio/et5/ET5/specifications.md

 ---
 title: Nio ET5 specifications
 linktitle: Specifications
-description: See below for full specifications for Nio ET5
+description: EVKX.net gives you the full specifications for Nio ET5.
 weight: 30
 ---
 [![Nio ET5](https://media.evkx.net/multimedia/models/nio/et5/et5/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for Nio ET5.
-Click on image above for full article, visit the image gallery for Nio ET5, visit the chargeinfo for Nio ET5 with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of Nio ET5, visit the [chargeinfo]( for Nio ET5 with chargecurve, vistid extended range info.

 ## Performance